newrelic/newrelic-prometheus-exporters-packages/README.md

 # Prometheus Exporter Packages

-This project aims to provide a better installation experience for Prometheus exporters and configuration of `nri-prometheus`.
+This project aims to provide a better installation and configuration experience for Prometheus exporters of `nri-prometheus`.
-It packages several open-source Prometheus exporters as native operating system packages together with a binary that translates the input data the specific format needed by the exporter and `nri-prometheus` and triggers their execution.
+It packages several open-source Prometheus exporters together with a binary that translates the input data into the specific format needed by the exporters and the `nri-prometheus` integration triggering their execution.

 All native packages are available for installation in New Relic's public repositories.

-## Prometheus based integrations Basic architecture
+## Basic architecture of prometheus based integrations

-With the SDKv4 the agent performs the entity registration.

-With respect to integrations not based on prometheus exporters the integration does not collect the data anymore from the service, but it leverages the configuration protocol in order to register the exporter (if the service does not expose directly prometheus metrics) and nri-prometheus in “standalone=false“ mode.
+With respect to "standard" integrations the ones based on prometheus do not collect the data anymore from the service, but they leverages the configuration protocol in order to register both `nri-prometheus` and an exporter (if the service does not expose directly prometheus metrics).

-This repository provides a package to install the exporter and an additional binary used to configure and trigger the execution of both `nri-prometheus` and the exporter
+This repository provides a way to create packages to install the exporters, and an additional binary used to configure and trigger the execution of both `nri-prometheus` and the installed exporters.

 ![schema.png](schema.png)